by Chris Woodford. Last updated: September 8, 2015.

 one of his inventions, the double-acting rocket engine.
 Goddard first got the idea of traveling into space as a teenager, after climbing a cherry tree in his family's garden: "I imagined how wonderful it would be to make some device which had even the possibility of ascending to Mars..."
 His many inventions included powering rockets with liquid fuels and constructing rockets with

 multiple stages—two fundamentally important ideas used in virtually every successful space rocket launched to date.
-Picture courtesy of Great
+Picture courtesy of NASA on the Commons.

 How rockets work